addicted2crypto/README.md-/README.md

 - 📄 Know about my experiences [request for coffee chat.](request for coffee chat.)

-- ⚡ Fun fact **I found coding later in my life, and im now showing my kids its ok to chase things that you are passionate about.**
+- ⚡ Fun fact **I found coding later in my life, and I'm now showing my kids it's ok to chase things that you are passionate about.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">